RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 ## **Team Members: Robert Jones**
 ## **Function of the Subsystem:**
 The function of this subsystem is to have grow lights shine on the plants to help them in their growing process.
 The system will allow the full-spectrum light operating hours to be adjustable via the PLC and the programmable buttons on the HMI.
 The system will be controlled by an Arduino which is connected to the Programmable Logic Controller (PLC) subsystem to tell the lights when to turn on and off.
-- **Lighting Spectrum**
+- **Lighting Timing**

-	During a plant's growing process, shining different colored lights can help speed up their different phases.
-Typically, the two colors for optimal growth are red and blue, which have a wavelength of 400-500nm for blue light and 600-700nm for red light.
-[1] Blue light is best for the seed and budding phase of a plant's life red light is most beneficial during the bloom phase.[2]
+	During a plant's photosynthesis process, they require between 12 and 16 hours a day of full spectrum light.
+On an average day, a plant inside of the greenhouse will only receive around 10 hours per day.
+[4] To combat this, the light must be able to shine for a minimum of 2 hours per day.
 - **Light Intensity**

-	Most plants need between 200-400 µmol/m²/s of light intensity.
-These levels help to achieve optimal plant growth.
-To achieve this measure of success, the distance of the light from the plant will have to be adjusted based on their specific needs.
-[1]
+	Most plants need between 200-400 µmol/m²/s of light intensity to help to achieve optimal plant growth.
+[1] To achieve this measure of success, the distance of the light from the plant will have to be fully adjustable as the plant grows upward toward the light.
-- **Control**
+- **Light Control**

-	The lights must be able to be controlled by the PLC to change after a certain period of time.
-This time must be adjustable in the code based on the type of plants that are being grown in the house at the time.
-Typically, this greenhouse grows ferns which will need 2 months of blue light followed by the red light for the remaining photosynthesis process.
-[3] The plants will also need these lights for 12 hours a day when the UV rays are not as prevalent.
-[4] This will also need to be controlled by the PLC to ensure the measures of success.
+	To make the lights controllable for the user, the HMI must give the user the ability to adjust how long the light is on per day.
+This must be between 2 and 6 hours, based on the current weather conditions or any other factors that may reduce UV light on the plants.

 ## **Buildable Schematic:**
 ![Lighting Control Schematic](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/CADLightingGrowSubsystem.jpg)